-The Board's medium term strategy is to grow the Society's business organically at a controlled rate and, in addition to developing our various channels of distribution, we will continue to remain vigilant for new product areas which may complement the Society's core activities.
+The Board's medium term strategy is to grow the Society's business organically at a controlled rate and, in addition to developing our various channels of distribution, we will continue to remain vigilant for new product areas which may complement the Society's core activities, such as the unit-linked Sustainable ISA, which was launched in March 2024.

-We are attracting over two thirds of our new business direct from members of the public through advertising campaigns, online marketing and recommendations.
-An increasing number of new policies are applied for via our website (www.sheffieldmutual.com) and telephone.
-We continue to invest in our IT infrastructure, with more online member facilities to be introduced in due course.
+We are attracting over 78% of our new policies direct from members of the public through advertising campaigns, online marketing and recommendations.
+New policies are applied for via our website (www.sheffieldmutual.com), by post, in person at our office or by telephone.
+We continue to invest in our IT infrastructure, as demonstrated through the launch of the member portal.

-The Society's with-profits Investment ISA, which offers investors a potentially higher return over the long term than a Cash ISA but without the risks normally associated with a Stocks & Shares ISA, is expected to continue to generate a significant proportion of our premium income.
+The Society's with-profits Investment ISA, which offers investors a potentially higher return over the long term than a cash ISA but without the risks normally associated with a stocks & shares ISA, is expected to continue to generate a significant proportion of our premium income.
 Intermediaries remain an important part of our distribution mix and we will retain a focus on maintaining mutually beneficial relationships with introducers and financial advisers.

-In 2022 we implemented various initiatives and policies, in line with recommendations made by the Climate Financial Risk Forum (CFRF).
-Our Chief Operating Officer has provided more details on pages 12-15.
+In 2023 we implemented various initiatives and policies, in line with recommendations made by the Climate Financial Risk Forum (CFRF).
+Our Chief Operating Officer has provided more details in our earlier ESG report.

 In line with our history, heritage and ethical values, Sheffield Mutual is committed to helping good causes in the course of doing business.
-During 2022 we donated more than £17,500 to various charities and good causes and we have made a commitment to maintain our support in 2023.
+During 2023 we donated more than £17,500 to various charities and good causes and we have made a commitment to maintain our support in 2024.
+We are also implementing our largest sponsorship deal in our history, partnering with Jane Tomlinson's Run For All.